hashicorp/vault-ssh-helper/README.md

 ## Usage
 -----
-`vault-ssh-agent [options]`
+`vault-ssh-helper [options]`

 ### Options
 |Option       |Description|
 |-------------|-----------|
-|`verify`     |To verify that the agent is installed correctly and is able to talk to Vault successfully.
+|`verify`     |To verify that the helper is installed correctly and is able to talk to Vault successfully.
 |`config-file`|The path to the configuration file.
 The properties of config file are mentioned below.

 ## Installation
 -----

 Install `Go` in your machine (1.4+) and set `GOPATH` accordingly.
-Clone this repository in $GOPATH/src/github.com/hashicorp/vault-ssh-agent.
+Clone this repository in $GOPATH/src/github.com/hashicorp/vault-ssh-helper.
 Install all the dependant binaries like godep, gox, vet etc by bootstrapping the environment.

 ```shell